Ayush26102000/ProjectPilot/README.md

-# Task Management System 🚀
+# Project Pilot 🌟

-Welcome to the Task Management System repository!
+Welcome to the Project Pilot repository!
 This project aims to streamline project and task management processes by providing a robust platform for managers to organize projects, assign tasks to teams and individuals, and efficiently track progress.

-## Features 📋
+## Features 🚀

 - **Project Management**: Create and manage projects with detailed descriptions, start and end dates, and status tracking.